 At the time, my husband was working very long hours and regularly coming home after 8pm, I had 2 very active and loud kids under 2 (one of whom was extremely clingy and anxious around any strangers), and I had no support network, no money and I mean no money (I mean we just about scraped by and went weeks without meat, we kept the heating turned off most of the time, we couldn’t afford any perks at all), no one to fall back on, no one to visit, no one to spend time with other then myself and my kids.

 We didn’t have money for meals out, take outs, holidays, breaks.
 Our house was small, cramped and dark.
 I had no car and was totally reliant upon my husband.
 My health was deteriorating and a new ailment arrived every month.
+Both myself and my husband were over worked.

 Even hospital appointments were spent with kids clinging off of me and as much as I loved them, I just wanted space to breathe.